-During 2021/22, the Solent Freeport bid continued to be developed in line with government requirements, ultimately leading to submission of the Full Business Case (FBC) in April 2022, to which the Council gave its approval.
-The Section 151 Officer, Monitoring Officer, Executive Head for Planning, Regeneration and Economy and Chief Executive were all involved throughout the preparation of the FBC, and a number of briefing sessions took place for Councillors over the course of the year.
-The Council has representation on the Solent Freeport Consortium Ltd Board, and on the Investment Committee, the latter set up to evaluate projects for funding from the retained business rates pool.
+During 2022/23, the Solent Freeport was designated.
+The Section 151 Officer, Monitoring Officer, Strategic Director Place, Operations and Sustainability and Chief Executive all remain involved in the broad objective to deliver economic growth to the wider freeport area and the Council has representation on the Solent Freeport Consortium Ltd Board, and on the Investment Committee, the latter set up to evaluate projects for funding from the retained business rates pool.